 When you’re looking after a child with ASD, it’s also important to take care of yourself.
 Being emotionally strong allows you to be the best parent you can be to your child in need.

 Our team will support you in getting along with autism and meeting other autism parents.
 We also work together to connect you with the services you need.

 Autism Spectrum Disorder (ASD) is a serious Neuro-Developmental Disorder that impairs a child's ability to communicate and interact with others.
 Autism significantly affects verbal and non-verbal communication and social interaction that adversely affects the child’s educational performance.
 It may also cause restricted repetitive behaviors, interests and activities.

 Some of the characteristic behaviors of Autism may be apparent in the first few months of a child's life, or they may appear at any time, mainly before the age of 3 years.

 It's very Important to realize that Early Diagnosis & Early Intensive Intervention are CRITICAL to gain maximum benefit from existing therapies and it can make a big difference in the lives of many children.

 BOYS 5 TIMES MORE THAN GIRLS

+The number of children diagnosed with autism spectrum disorder is rising.
+In the 1970s and 1980s, about one out of every 2,000 children had autism.
 It's not clear whether this is due to better detection and reporting or a real increase in the number of cases, or both.